A Restaurant’s Harvest (Audio Essay)

 Cong Xin worked as a waitress in a restaurant, and she had always been a conscientious worker.
 But for some reason, the manager had recently started to lose his temper with her indiscriminately.
 Ever since she was small, Cong Xin had always wanted to excel and to do her best at everything she did, and even her stepfather very seldom spoke ill of her.
 But now she had to face the restaurant manager who was purposefully making things difficult for her.
 So many times, Cong Xin had wanted to get into a blazing row with him, but when she thought of how she was a believer in God and that she must be someone with humanity and reason, she would realize that she could no longer act however she wished, as she had done before she believed in God.
 Therefore, whenever the manager got angry at her, Cong Xin prayed in her heart: “O God!
 You permit this current situation to happen, and I pray that You keep me from getting hot-blooded, and from doing anything that brings shame to Your name or that makes me Satan’s laughingstock.”
 After praying, her heart would become a little calmer.

 One time, after praying, Cong Xin thought of a passage of God’s words: “In the dispositions of normal people there is no crookedness or deceitfulness, people have a normal relationship with each other, they do not stand alone, and their lives are neither mediocre nor decadent.
-So, too, is God exalted among all, His words permeate among man, people live in peace with one another and under the care and protection of God, the earth is filled with harmony, without the interference of Satan, and the glory of God holds the utmost importance among man” (“Interpretation of the Sixteenth Utterance” in The Word Appears in the Flesh).
+So, too, is God exalted among all; His words permeate among man, people live in peace with one another and under the care and protection of God, the earth is filled with harmony, without the interference of Satan, and the glory of God holds the utmost importance among man” (“Chapter 16” of Interpretations of the Mysteries).
 She also thought of a passage in the brother’s fellowship that said: “Presently, everybody’s interpersonal relationships are abnormal.
 The main reason for this is that people have been corrupted by Satan very deeply and their integrity is extremely flawed.
 Men seek nothing but profit and try to benefit at other people’s expense in everything that they do.
 They are guided by their own individual intentions and goals in all matters.
 People live for themselves and for their flesh.
 They are absolutely not concerned at all about others and they do not even have the loving emotions that they should possess.
 Men fight and scheme against each other and they do so both openly and covertly.
 There is no way for mankind to get along with one another in a normal fashion.
 The conscience and rationality that man should possess has vanished from the face of the earth.
 There is no spirit of cooperation amongst mankind.
 Without a little bit of patience, people would be enemies with one another.
 Man’s heart is filled with evil, conflict, hostility and irreconcilable differences.
 It’s as if man does not have the image of human being at all.
 He is completely possessed by Satan and his inner heart is filled with Satan’s philosophy.
 All of this has been revealed by God’s words and there is absolutely nothing wrong about it.
 These real situations exist in everybody” (The Fellowship From the Above).

 From God’s words and from the brother’s fellowship on entry into life, Cong Xin understood that people’s relationships with each other were abnormal, because every single person has been corrupted so much by Satan that they’ve lost normal humanity, and because they live by the satanic life philosophies such as “Everyone for himself and the devil take the hindmost,” “We will not attack unless we are attacked; if we are attacked, we certainly counterattack.”
 They therefore fight with each other so as to defend their own profits and maintain their appearances and vanity, they argue until their faces are flushed red over trivial things, and even fight to the death over them.
 Cong Xin realized that she was angry with her manager because she felt that she was doing a good job and so should receive his approval, but the manager not only never gave her his approval, but on the contrary got angry with her and caused her to lose face.
 For this reason, she felt that it was the manager who had been wrong first, and that she had good reason to treat him in exactly the same way he treated her.
 But wasn’t she living by the satanic poison of “an eye for an eye”?
 Thinking of this, Cong Xin understood that God was using this matter to cleanse and change her, allowing her to learn to recognize her own corrupt nature through her association with other people, as well as learn how to practice the truth and live out normal humanity, and learn to lower her conceited head and be patient when other people hurt her.